uptonking/note4yaoo/lang-js-proposal.md

   - Fields without initializers are initialized to `undefined` .
   - Public static fields are not reinitialized on subclasses, but can be accessed via the prototype chain.
     - `console.log(SubClassWithStaticField.baseStaticField)`
-  - When initializing fields, `this` refers to the class constructor.
+  - When initializing fields `this` refers to the class constructor.
     - You can also reference it by name, and use `super` to get the superclass constructor (if one exists).

 - Public static methods aren't called on instances of the class.
 Instead, they're called on the class itself.